rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 | ------------------------- | -------------- | -------- | -------- | ----- | ------- |
 | com.apple.driver.AppleRTC | F1 Error Patch | 75330FB7 | EB330FB7 | 1     | &#9745; |

-If the error still appears on cold-boots (after power-off), add `RTCMemoryFixup` to your kexts ([Fixing RTC write issues](https://dortania.github.io/OpenCore-Post-Install/misc/rtc.html)).
+If the error still appears on cold-boots (after power-off), add `RTCMemoryFixup` to your kexts and enable `DisableRtcChecksum` Quirk or try to [find your bad rtc region](https://dortania.github.io/OpenCore-Post-Install/misc/rtc.html#finding-our-bad-rtc-region).

 **Bluetooth / Wake**

 The internal USB2-ports share the same hub and are used for I/O-Panel and Card-Reader connectors.
 Therefore an [USB3 to USB2 internal Adapter](https://www.amazon.com/SIENOC-Female-Motherboard-Housing-Adapter/dp/B00EOI3VC8) is used for the Bluetooth-USB connector.
-To fix connection loss after sleep perform the [Fixing Sleep Preparations](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html#preparations):
+[Fixing Sleep Preparations](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html#preparations) help to fix some connection loss after sleep:

 ```sh
 sudo pmset autopoweroff 0